Neehi/udacity-udagram-microservices/README.md

 It is recommended to use kubectl for managing the Kubernetes cluster.
 Intructions for installing kubectl can be found [here](https://kubernetes.io/docs/tasks/tools/install-kubectl).

+### Travis CI

+Instructopms for installing Travis CI with a GitHub repository can be found [here](https://docs.travis-ci.com/user/tutorial/).

 ## Dependencies

 - Amazon Web Services S3 - Bucket for image storage